arunchaudharee/RepData_PeerAssessment1/PA1_template.md

 library(ggplot2)
 ```

-Unzip the zipped data file.
+Since Github repo for this assignment contains dataset and it is forked and cloned, no need to download data again.
+Simply Unzip the zipped data file.

 ```r